Best Ovulation Tracker Apps in 2026

 ★ 4.6 Paid subscription

-For TTC, this is valuable.
-The app identifies your fertile window with "red days" (fertile — good for trying) and "green days" (not fertile).
-Over time, it learns your unique pattern.
-The algorithm accounts for temperature fluctuations from illness, alcohol, and disrupted sleep, though these factors still reduce accuracy temporarily.
+For TTC, the app labels fertile and non-fertile days and learns your pattern over time.
+The algorithm accounts for some temperature disruptions from illness, alcohol, and poor sleep, although these factors can still reduce usefulness temporarily.

 What's good